Residence Life and Housing FAQs

 - What time is too late to receive a phone call?

-- Does it bother you if I’m talking on the cell phone while you study?
+- Does it bother you if I’m talking on my cellphone while you study?

 - What about having guests in the room if one of us is ill, sleeping or trying to study?